National Consensus Statement: By, With and for People Impacted by BPD

 In November 2019 the Australian BPD Foundation invited stakeholders and those with lived experience (consumers and carers) to a forum to participate in the development of a National BPD Consensus Statement.
 The day was chaired by our Patron Dr. Peggy Brown AO.

-A draft Statement was sent out for broad consultation in August 2020 and we received many constructive comments.
+In August 2020 a draft Statement was sent out for broad consultation and we received many constructive comments.
 Thanks to all who contributed.

 We now invite YOUR support to add your voice to ours as we advocate for everyone with BPD (and their support network) to access timely and equitable access to treatment and support from an appropriately skilled workforce.